bitst0rm-pub/Formatter/README.md

 ## Configuration

 This section is the head of Formatter.
-While the configuration is easy and self-explained, it still needs a detailed explanation of the underlying principles and context.
-Hold on for a long text.<br />
+While the configuration is easy and self-explained, it still needs a detailed explanation of the underlying principles and context.<br />

 Formatter stores third-party plugin [config files](https://github.com/bitst0rm-pub/Formatter/tree/master/config) in: